S-Limbu/sql-projects-portfolio/practice/analysis/10_monthly_active_users_analysis.md

 ---

 ## 🧠 Business Scenario
-The Analytics Team needs to monitor Monthly Active Users (MAU) — a core metric that indicates how many unique users are engaging with the platform each month.
-This helps assess growth, retention, and product health over time.
+The Analytics Team needs to **monitor Monthly Active Users** (MAU) — a core metric that indicates how many unique users are engaging with the platform each month.
+This helps **assess growth, retention, and product health over time**.

 ---